-All participation in the meeting will be audio recorded and live-streamed on the Town's website.
-The livestream will be archived and made available on the Town's website after the meeting.
+Due to technical difficulties the meeting was not live-streamed.
+The Town will endeavour to make any recording available on the Town's website after the meeting.

 4.3 Conduct of meeting

 All those in attendance are expected to extend due courtesy and respect to the meeting by refraining from making any adverse or defamatory remarks regarding Council, the staff or any elected member.
 No one shall create a disturbance at a meeting by interrupting or interfering with the proceedings through expressing approval or dissent, by conversing, or by any other means.